Jubatian/rrpge-spec/specs/kcall.rst

 - F.name: kc_vid_mode
 - Cycles: - (up to one frame or more)
 - Host:   Required.
+- N/S:    This function must be supported if the host produces display.
 - Param1: Requested video mode.

 Changes the video mode.
 The action is performed after Video stall (after all